ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 NO DATA
 ## Annex 9
 58 new values were added.
+values corrected by Russel before WKEMP because of an error

 ## Annex 10
 84 new values were added.
+values corrected by Russel before WKEMP because of an error

 > NOTE CEDRIC I REMOVED TWO DUPLICATES with eel_qal_id = 0 see below
 >